-As an almost 2,700-year-old city located on the sea and nearby Mount Vesuvius, Naples is the complete package.
-It has incredible food, the beautiful landscapes, a friendly and lively culture, history, and so much more.
-It is also one of the largest Italian ports, making it an important destination in Italy and beautiful city on the water.
+As an almost 2,700-year-old city located on the sea and nearby Mount Vesuvius, Naples is the complete Italian package; It has incredible food, beautiful landscapes, a friendly and lively culture, history, amazing luxury villas for rent, and so much more.
+It is also one of the largest Italian ports, making it an important destination in Italy and a beautiful city on the water.

 While there are many incredible places to visit in Italy, choosing a place to visit as a family can mean looking for different activities than you may travel solo or just as an adult trip.
 After all, kids may not be able last as long as you can at museums and art centres!

-So for your trip to Italy, here are some of the activities you can do in Naples, perfect to enjoy as a family:
+So for your trip to the Campania region, one of the 20 regions of Italy, here are some of the activities you can do in the capital Naples, perfect to enjoy as a family:

 Campi Flegrei is a volcanic area known as the home of Vulcan, the Roman god of fire.
 If your kids are interested in geology and science, head to Solfatara, a crater where you can see the wild terrain active.

 Near the Pompeii ruins, you’ll find the Virtual Pompeii exhibition.
 It’s an educational entertainment center, where your kids can see what the town was like before the volcano erupted.
 Similar to Underground Naples, seeing Pompeii in person and then seeing what it was before the volcano erupted can lead to greater understanding of what this region went through.

 Check out this small-group tour options for visiting Pompeii, Skip the Line & be guided by a trained archaeologist – appropriate for families.

 Hanging Gardens of the Certosa di San Martino